Stephen-J-Whitaker/music-aid/README.md

 -   CSS

 -   JavaScript

+-   ElephantSQL : Hosts a postgres database for the project

+-   Cloudinary : Cloud storage for static files

 -   Bootstrap : Used to implement the responsive navigation bar and a dependency of some Django packages